Interplay between opers, quantum curves, WKB analysis, and Higgs bundles

-We propose a generalization of the topological recursion of Eynard-Orantin and Mirzakhani for the context of singular Hitchin spectral curves.
-We show a surprising result that a PDE version of the topological recursion provides all-order WKB analysis for the Rees $\cD$-modules, defined as the quantization of Hitchin spectral curves associated with meromorphic $SL(2,\bC)$-Higgs bundles.
-Topological recursion is thus identified as a process of quantization of Hitchin spectral curves.
-We prove that these two quantizations, one via the construction of families of opers, and the other via the PDE topological recursion, agree for holomorphic and meromorphic $SL(2,\bC)$-Higgs bundles.
+\Abstract{\textit{Quantum curves} were introduced in the physics literature.
+We develop a mathe\-matical framework for the case associated with Hitchin spectral curves.
+In this context, a~quantum curve is a Rees $\mathcal{D}$-module on a smooth projective algebraic curve, whose semi-classical limit produces the Hitchin spectral curve of a Higgs bundle.
+We give a method of~quantization of~Hitchin spectral curves by concretely constructing one-parameter deformation families of \textit{opers}.
+We propose a variant of the topological recursion of Eynard--Orantin and Mirzakhani for the context of singular Hitchin spectral curves.
+We show that a~PDE version of topological recursion provides all-order WKB analysis for the Rees $\mathcal{D}$-modules, defined as the quantization of Hitchin spectral curves associated with meromorphic ${\rm SL}(2,\mathbb{C})$-Higgs bundles.
+Topological recursion can be considered as a process of quantization of Hitchin spectral curves.
+We prove that these two quantizations, one via the construction of families of opers, and the other via the PDE recursion of topological type, agree for holomorphic and meromorphic ${\rm SL}(2,\mathbb{C})$-Higgs bundles.
 Classical differential equations such as the Airy differential equation provides a typical example.
-Through these classical examples, we see that quantum curves relate Higgs bundles, opers, a conjecture of Gaiotto, and quantum invariants, such as Gromov-Witten invariants.
+Through these classical examples, we see that quantum curves relate Higgs bundles, opers, a conjecture of Gaiotto, and quantum invariants, such as Gromov--Witten invariants.}